BBC: Cultural significance

 Until the development, popularisation, and domination of television, radio was the broadcast medium upon which people in the United Kingdom relied.
 It "reached into every home in the land, and simultaneously united the nation, an important factor during the Second World War".
 The BBC introduced the world's first "high-definition" 405-line television service in 1936.
 It suspended its television service during the Second World War and until 1946, but remained the only television broadcaster in the UK until 1955, when Independent Television (ITV) began operating.
 This heralded the transformation of television into a popular and dominant medium.
 Nevertheless, "throughout the 1950s radio still remained the dominant source of broadcast comedy".
-Further, the BBC was the only legal radio broadcaster until 1968 (when URY obtained its first licence).
+Further, the BBC was the only legal radio broadcaster until 1968 (when University Radio York obtained its first licence).